TheresAFewConors/Sooty/README.md

  - To use the Hash comparison with VirusTotal requires an [API key](https://developers.virustotal.com/reference), replace the key `VT_API_KEY` in the code with your own key.
 The tool will still function without this key, however this feature will not work.
  - To use the Reputation Checker with AbuseIPDB requires an [API Key](https://www.abuseipdb.com/api), replace the key `AB_API_KEY` in the code with your own key.
 The tool will still function without this key, however this feature will not work.
  - To use the URLScan.io checker function with URLScan requires an [API Key](https://urlscan.io/about-api/), replace the key `URLSCAN_IO_KEY` in the code with your own key.
 The tool will still function without this key, however this feature will not work.
- - Use of the HaveIBeenPwned functionality requires an [API Key](https://haveibeenpwned.com/API/Key), replace the key in the code with your own key.
+ - Use of the HaveIBeenPwned functionality requires an [API Key](https://haveibeenpwned.com/API/Key), replace the key `HIBP_API_KEY` in the code with your own key.
 The tool will still function without this key, however this feature will not work.

 ## Development